-Portland has something for everyone and is an ideal location for a long weekend trip from Vancouver.
+Portland has something for everyone and is an ideal location for a long weekend trip from Vancouver or anyone spending a week in the Pacific Northwest.
 Located in the US state of Oregon, it’s known for its hipster culture and friendly locals.
 Portland is about a six-hour drive from Vancouver, or you can travel here by Amtrak.

 Craft breweries are super hip in Portland.
 You’ll find breweries open for drinks and even tours across the city.
 If you’re looking to dedicate time to a brewery crawl, I recommend heading to the Pearl District.

 There is also a selection of pretty and tranquil gardens to visit.
 The International Rose Test Garden and Japanese Garden are both worth visiting while in Washington Park.
 History and culture lovers will be spoilt for choice too.
 Top places to visit in Portland include Pittock Mansion and the Portland Art Museum.